 - Physical access to cardholder data must be restricted.

-- All access to cardholder data and network resources must be monitored and tracked.
+- Access to cardholder data and network resources must be monitored and tracked.

 - There must be regular tests of your security systems and processes.